vojay-dev/vojay-dev.github.io/_posts/2024-03-14-starcraft-data-pipeline.md

 In this article, I will explain the basics about each of the three technologies also giving examples how you can use them in your daily business.

-Finally, everything comes together when we create an example project, a StarCraft II data pipeline, where we fetch data from the StarCraft II API and storing the results in DuckDB, orchestrated via Airflow.
+Finally, everything comes together when we create an example project, a **StarCraft II data pipeline**, where we fetch data from the StarCraft II API and store the results in DuckDB, orchestrated via Airflow.
 We will also create a Streamlit app to visualize the data and have a look, how the current grandmaster ladder in StarCraft II looks like (spoiler: you will not find me in it).
 This is our final result:

 ![Streamlit app]({{site.baseurl}}/images/blog/2024-03-14-03.png)
 *Streamlit app for StarCraft II grandmaster ladder data*